p2eengineering/kalp-studio-documentation/docs/index.md

                                 <div class="card-wrapper">
                                    <img src="images/KRCToken.svg" alt="sdk" />
                                    <h4>KRC Token standard</h4>
-                                  <span>KRC token standards serve as the foundation for creating a thriving and interoperable tokenized ecosystem on the Kalp blockchain.
+                                  <span>KRC token standards serve as the foundation for creating a thriving and interoperable tokenized ecosystem on the Kalp DLT.
 By adhering to these standards, developers can build tokens that seamlessly integrate with various applications and services, fostering a vibrant environment of innovation and diverse functionalities.</span>
                               </div>
                                 </a>
                              <a href="https://doc.kalp.studio/Dev-documentation/Smart-Contract-Write-Test-Deploy-Interact/Write-the-smart-contract/">